 Though, it still felt.. lacking in tools.
 So, I attempted to install the full GUI anyway.
-Since there was no browser installed here, I found myself struggling to download tools I needed for even the most basic of things.
-The way to do this is simply go to the Command Prompt and run this command:
+Since there was no browser installed here, I found myself struggling to download the tools I needed for even the most basic of things.
+The way to do this is simply going to the Command Prompt and run this command:

 dism /online /enable-feature /featurename:server-gui-shell /source:C:\windows\winsxs /all

 Does this mean, to get the full GUI experience, we’re going to have to run this command every time Windows is installed?
 It sounds like system administrators are going to have some memorizing to do.
 After a reboot – Boom! – I had the (mostly) full GUI.
-Everything I needed to take screenshots, install utilities, and the ability to install Chrome browser was available.
+Everything I needed to take screenshots, install utilities, and the ability to install the Chrome browser was available.

 Over the years I’ve worked with Windows, the command line is still not as entrenched as it is on Linux.
 So, to install an update via the command line is still an unusual experience.
-Thankfully, with this version of Windows, the Command Line includes the copy and paste features we expect in Windows 10; so getting into directories is a much faster process.
+Thankfully, with this version of Windows, the Command-Line includes the copy and paste features we expect in Windows 10; so getting into directories is a much faster process.